flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 ## ✨ Key Capabilities

+*   💡 **Intelligent & Dynamic Content Feeds:** Deliver a uniquely tailored content experience. `ht_api` now intelligently injects relevant content—such as targeted advertisements, timely engagement prompts (like "Rate our App" or "Upgrade to Premium"), and smart content suggestions (like "Trending Categories" or "Sources to Follow")—directly into your users' primary news feeds.
+This dynamic system enhances user engagement, promotes content discovery, and opens new avenues for monetization, all configurable to match your application's strategy and user segments.

 *   🔒 **Effortless User Authentication:** Provide secure and seamless user access with flexible flows including passwordless sign-in, anonymous access, and the ability to easily link anonymous accounts to permanent ones.
 Focus on